 Axillary temperature typically is about one degree lower than the oral temperature, because of the exposure to the environment.
 Therefore, one must add a degree to the measured axillary temperature before it can be compared to the standard temperature range (96.8°-100.4°F).
 This route is best used with newborns and unconscious patients.

 Oxygen saturation is the measurement of the body’s ability to diffuse and perfuse.
 A pulse oximeter has a light-emitting diode (LED) that reads light reflected from hemoglobin molecules.
 The most common areas to attach the sensor are the fingers, toes, or earlobes.
-It is important to remember, if a patient has nail polish on, is hypothermic, experiencing vasoconstriction, peripheral edema, or has abnormal hemoglobin levels. the sensor reading may not be accurate.
+It is important to remember that nail polish, hypothermia, vasoconstriction, peripheral edema, or abnormal hemoglobin levels may cause inaccurate readings.

 The pulse is the palpable sensation that can be felt after the heart contracts.
-The pulse rate is the total beats per minute that is felt or auscultated.
+The pulse rate is the total number of beats per minute that are felt or auscultated.
 Common areas to palpate for a pulse are the radial, carotid, and femoral arteries.
-If there is a dysrhythmia or there is a weak pulse, the apical pulse should be checked.
-The apical pulse can be check by auscultating between the fourth and fifth intercostal space at the left midclavicular line.
+If there is a dysrhythmia or a weak pulse, the apical pulse should be checked.
+The apical pulse can be checked by auscultating between the fourth and fifth intercostal space at the left midclavicular line.

 When the heart contracts and the blood is pushed out, there is a force placed on the artery walls.
-The force exerted on the artery wall can be measure by taking one's blood pressure.
-Two types of pressure are being measure with the blood pressure.
+The force exerted on the artery wall can be measured by taking one's blood pressure.
+Two types of pressure are being measured within the blood pressure reading.
 The systolic, which is the high pressure (range from 90-120mm Hg) caused by the heart contracting and blood being pushed into the aorta.
 The other type is the diastolic, the low pressure (range from 60-80 mm Hg).
 This measures the amount of continuous pressure on the artery walls after contraction of the heart and the ventricles relax.
 For healthy adults, a blood pressure less than 120/80 is normal per the ACC/AHA.
 It is important to use the correct blood pressure cuff, because using an incorrect size can alter blood pressure reads.

 Pain is often referred to as the fifth vital sign.
 It should always be assessed while taking the patient’s temperature, pulse, blood pressure, and respirations.
-Pain can have a variety of effects on a patient both physical and psychological.
-If a patient has pain, their care plan needs to address the problem adequately.
+Pain can have a variety of effects on a patient- both physical and psychological.
+If a patient is in pain, their care plan needs to address the problem adequately.